Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Bottom-up AdS/QCD test models

 Then, to overtake this issue, a non-quadratic dilaton with the following form

 allows modeling heavier hadron masses.
 The energy scale $\kappa$ (in GeV) usually controls the hadron mass and is associated with the strong force nature inside hadrons.
 In the case of the adimensional parameter $\alpha$, it controls the effect of the constituent mass in the trajectory.
 For light unflavored, $\alpha=0$.
-For heavier mesons $\alpha\to 2/3$ (see \cite{MartinContreras:2020cyg} for deeper details.
+For heavier mesons $\alpha\to 2/3$ (see \cite{MartinContreras:2020cyg} for a detailed discussion.
 This running of $\alpha$ with the constituent masses allows us to include other mesonic species as heavy-light systems or non-$q\bar{q}$ states by parametrizing $\alpha$ in terms of the quark constituent masses.
+Figure \ref{fig:one} depicts the holographic potential of this dilaton.